 In my experience of seeing how the top 70 to 100 functional medicine doctors focusing on autism in the U. S. use it, it’s not their most powerful option.
 It depends on the level of infection.

-If there’s a large candida infection, a prescription will be used first, and then this is typically used as one of their first stopgaps after stopping the prescription.
+If there’s a large Candida infection, a prescription will be used first, and then this is typically used as one of their first stopgaps after stopping the prescription.
 I have seen it used as a first-line therapy when the health concern is more in the milder range.

 So let me give an example for Candida.
 In the organic acid test, let’s say the arabinose level is between 60 and 110, something along those lines.
-Typically a prescription is not going to be used when it’s in that range.
-That’s an active infection. but it’s not a really intense one.
+Typically, a prescription is not going to be used when it’s in that range.
+That’s an active infection.
+But it’s not a really intense one.
 So if arabinose is in that range, then something like Biocidin would be used.

 Typically, the liquid or the capsule would be used first, and then you might switch over to the liposomal.
 Most parents don’t open the capsule because it doesn’t really taste too good.
 And as it’s red, it’s sometimes hard to mask.